 - If your child has been on the receiving end of a nude photo, remind them that they can cut the humiliation short for others by simply deleting it then and there.

 As a result of Bill 1302, fewer teens will face felony charges and have to register as sex offenders.
 Familiarizing yourself with the legal boundaries and having an open and honest discussion with your teen about what may or may not be at stake with what seems like harmless teen behavior is a great place to start.

 Understanding what is involved for your teen or young adult when it comes to sexting in the state of Colorado can help prevent scary situations, and in the event that something did happen, having access to a lawyer familiar with Colorado’s sexual assault and latest sexting laws can be highly beneficial.

 What Does This Mean?

 It seems fun and harmless to send and receive nude photos from a stranger.
-It is important to realize you are at a greater risk by receiving them, then you are sending them.
+It is important to realize you are at greater risk by receiving them than you are by sending them.
 This does not mean every teen that sends a nude pic is going to get away with it.
 A lot of this depends on the context.
 However, we have yet to see anyone get in trouble for sending a photo, but we have seen a lot of people get in trouble for receiving them.

 It is best to save your photos for beautiful scenery and your adorable pet.
 It is better to protect yourself and the ones you care about by not sending or receiving sexually explicit photographs from anyone.
 Even if they tell you they are over 18.
 This is a grey area in the law.
 Law enforcement always errs on the side of caution by protecting the more “vulnerable party.”

-In the event that you or someone you know is in jeopardy or has been accused of sexting/sexual assault or is facing charges, contact the Law Offices of Colin Breese for a free consultation.
+In the event that you or someone you know is in jeopardy or has been accused of sexting/sexual assault, or is facing violations of Colorado Age of Consent laws, contact the Law Offices of Colin Breese for a free consultation.